zalando/skipper/readme.md

 instances that use skipper as library.

 Sergio Ballesteros from [spotahome](https://www.spotahome.com/)
-> We also runned tests with serveral ingress controllers options(istio not existed at that time) and skipper gave us the more reliable results.
+> We also runned tests with serveral ingress controllers and skipper gave us the more reliable results.
 Currently we are running skipper since almost 2 years with like 20K Ingress rules.
-> Envoy is also a good candidate but the fact that skipper is written in go let us understand the code, add features and fix bugs since all of our infra stack is golang.
+> The fact that skipper is written in go let us understand the code, add features and fix bugs since all of our infra stack is golang.